Terpz710/KDR-PE/README.md

 # Description

-A [Pocketmine-MP](https://pmmp.io) plugin that adds a KDR managment system.
+A [Pocketmine-MP](https://pmmp.io) plugin that adds a KDR managment system, See all the features below!

 This plugin also creates a floating text leaderboards that shows off the top kills, deaths and killstreaks on the server as well!